 Taking these courses, however, comes with a set of guidelines, which outlines the differences in the benefits of enrolling in a Thai university versus enrolling in short-term courses such as Thai language, Thai cooking lessons, or Muay Thai.

 A foreigner married to a Thai spouse is eligible for a 1-Year Extension of Stay based on Marriage, commonly referred to as a Marriage Visa.
 Prior to obtaining this visa, you must have a Non-Immigrant Visa O based on marriage/for the purpose of accompanying a family member.
 This must be obtained from your home country, and once you’re in Thailand, you will then apply for an extension of stay based on marriage to a Thai national, which will be valid for 1 year.
+Check out our step-by-step guide on Thai Marriage Visas for more information.

 Non-Immigrant Visa O-A (Long-term Stay)